• Skip to primary navigation

 While it turns bright orange when ripe - it may be consumed green.

-Depending on the desired heat level, it’s important to note that this chili can be de-seeded before cooking.
+Depending on the desired heat level, this chili can be de-seeded before cooking.

 The seeds may also be removed after the pepper has been consumed.